jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 [Magit](https://github.com/magit/magit) is a great Emacs tool and by far my favorite way of interacting with git repositories.
 I use Magit nearly every day.

-Unfortunately, refreshing the Magit status page can be sluggish when you are working in a large repository.
+Unfortunately, refreshing the `magit-status` buffer is sluggish when you are working in a large repository.

-A few months ago, I was sick of waiting and dug into ways of speeding up loading the status page.
+A few months ago, I became sick of waiting and investigated how to speed up refreshing the status page.
 After doing some searching and reading, I learned about the `magit-refresh-verbose` variable.

 Setting `magit-refresh-verbose` to true causes Magit to print some very useful output to your `*Messages*` buffer.